erich666/chex_latex/README.md

 * Any \bibitems's that do not have any \cite's, and vice versa.
 * And much else - more than 300 tests in all.

 This script is in no way foolproof, and will natter about all sorts of things you may not care about.
-Since it's a Perl script, it's easy for you to edit and delete or modify any tests that you don't like.
+Since it's a Perl script, it's easy for you to delete or modify any tests that you don't like.

 # Installation and Use